Get up to 4 quotes by filling in only 1 quick form

 How expensive are solar panels with a grant?
 With the ECO4 scheme, it can depend on your eligibility and the status of your house, but the scheme can potentially pay for a whole solar panel setup.

 Warmer Homes Scotland provides £10,000 of support to specific households allowing for a £300 average reduction in annual heating costs.
 This requires the permission of a landlord so make sure you have it if you are not a homeowner.
+While it applies to heating and insulation, it also covers solar panels in Scotland.

 The Home Energy Scotland program offers grants of up to £7,500 each to pay for installation and an additional £7,500 interest-free loan.
 These grants and loans are geared towards energy efficiency improvements and zero-emission heating improvements, which include solar panels.